Advantages of Booths

 One of the reasons why booths are virtually a perfect choice for any restaurant is that they create a great sense of comfort, privacy, and even intimacy.
 They also help the restaurant to create less traffic and reduce or eliminate – depending on how many books you have – the necessity for your waiter to move around four sides of the table.
 In addition to this, restaurant booths are available in an array of colors and designs.
 So, they can easily add a sense of style and warmth to your establishment.

-Some restaurant owners hesitate to use booths instead of tables and chairs because of the higher per-unit cost involved.
+Some restaurant owners hesitate to use commercial booths instead of tables and chairs because of the higher per-unit cost involved.
 While it is true that booths are going to require a higher initial upfront investment, in the long term they offer restaurant owners one of the most space and cost-efficient layouts they can choose for their dining room.
 For instance, if you install a table with a base and four chairs, the floor space should be over 35 square feet.
 If you have a relatively small dining room, this is a lot of space.

 By contrast, if you choose a booth that seats four people, this will take up approximately 21 square feet.
-So by choosing to install a booth instead of a table, you can potentially increase the number of customers your seat by 30% – potentially meaning 30% more revenue on a busy night.
+So by choosing to install a commercial booth instead of a table, you can potentially increase the number of customers your seat by 30% – potentially meaning 30% more revenue on a busy night.
 So booth seating can help you both with spacing and with your bottom line.
 Given this, the spacing benefits from using booths can at least partially offset any additional cost.

 Booth Design Options